 What Should You Choose- ACT vs. ASSET?

-The ability and knowledge gained by students in high school is tested in the ACT ASSET test.
+The ability and knowledge gained by students in high school is tested in the these tests.
 The format, subjects tested, and other test-associated details are different for the two tests.
-Here, in this article, we shall learn about the ACT ASSET test in the first section and the differences and application of the two tests that will help one choose between the two tests in the second section.
+Here, in this article, we shall learn about the tests in the first section and the differences and application of the two tests that will help one choose between the two tests in the second section.

-American College Testing or the ACT is a testing procedure that has been used in the United States, primarily for two purposes:
+This testing procedure has been used in the United States, primarily for two purposes:

 - Identification and measurement of high school achievement.

 - Admissions to colleges.